nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

     <CONSTANT>      <COMMENT> <NEWLINE>
     <LABEL>         <COMMENT> <NEWLINE>

-`<COMMENTS>` are not required but can be added at will.
+`<COMMENTS>` are not required but can be added if necessary

-Also whitespaces matter.
-The assembler does not make a difference between one or more whitespaces BUT it does between one or **none**.
+Whitespaces are important however the assembler does not make a difference between one or more whitespaces BUT it does between one or **none**.

+    movr0,r0        # this would be not accepted by the assembler
+    %VAR31244       #

-    movr0,r0        # this would be not accepted by the assembler mov r0, r0      # this will be accepted by the assembler mov r0,    r0   # this too
+    mov r0, r0      # this will be accepted by the assembler mov r0,    r0   #

 ### COMMENTS
 Comments are prefixed with a HASH and end with NEWLINE.
 They are not interpreted by the assembler.

-    mov r0, r1    # this is a comment
+    mov r0, r1    # a comment
-    mov r1, r0    # this is another comment
+    mov r1, r0    # another comment
 ---

 ### STATEMENTS